SarahBass/ArduinoCuckooClock/README.md

 # ArduinoCuckooClock
-A programming Project using Arduino IDE , Arduino Uno, and Arduino Mega
+A programming project using Arduino IDE , Arduino Uno, and Arduino Mega

 Test Model built inside a handmade wooden clock, and final project built into a broken cuckoo clock antique that needs repair.